wp-plugins/catablog/readme.txt

 New Features:

+* Set the target attribute for catalog generated links
 * Import feature for loading previously saved CataBlog backups.
 * Export feature for saving the CataBlog database into a local XML file.
 * Lightbox displays the title, description and next/previous links.